Serg09/learn_command_line_exercises/chapter_6/Readme.md

             ls /Users/viola_vs

+> To see all files including hidden files I would run:

+            ls -a /Users/viola_vs

 > Or
 >
 > To see files in my home directory, first I would **cd** into the home directory _/Users/viola_lv_